Shape the future of education at Gifu-city

 Give your feedback in confidence

-Your identity is not released to anyone.
+Your identity is not released to teaching staff and you are not identified in any reports.

 We release one report for your course and only include the answers to questions and comments only for the class as a whole